ositaka/soul-healing-decapcms/data/page/home.md

       Letting go of negative thoughts and limiting beliefs leads to personal growth.
 You'll find relief from pain and experience a surge of creativity.
 The healing aligns you with your soul's purpose, enhances your intuition, and makes you more aware.
 It brings a sense of lightness, ease, and positive changes to your life, making your mind and body work together harmoniously.
     image: /images/zac-durant-_6hzpu9hyfg-unsplash.jpg
     image_position: Left
-  - type: text_image
-    section_type: text_image
-    main_menu:
-      show: true
-      name: About Tiago
-    title: About Tiago
-    text: >-
-      Tiago Araújo is an intuitive facilitator of healing whose synergy comes from various modalities of energy healing.
-He is a channel for Divine connection from the centre of the heart, the place of unconditional love and Divine light.

-      Tiago works with individuals and groups to help them unlock their inner wisdom, and ignite their inner light.
-He firmly believes that everyone has the power to heal themselves and that his role is simply to facilitate and support you on your journey.
-Tiago’s approach is rooted in love, compassion, and acceptance.
-    image: /images/ce739c39-8f88-41cd-b456-96fb6e3eff4f.jpeg
-    image_position: Right
   - type: testimonials
     section_type: testimonials
     main_menu: